An Intro To Intermittent Fasting

 It has not made my body cling to fat in an unwelcoming manner.
 There is a lot of talk about metabolism and how a body will begin to store fat if deprived of a steady pattern or smaller multiple meals throughout a day.
 I can attest that intermittent fasting has not produced an uptick of body fat on me at all.
 It has been the opposite.
 I seem to be getting more efficient as a fat burner and appear to be leaning out while establishing core muscle mass.

 It is important to note that prior to beginning an intermittent fasting practice I had been making a concerted effort to become, as trusted wellness blogger Mark Sisson would say, fat adapted.
-Meaning, the bulk of my calories were coming from fats with a complement of protein and slow burning carbs.
-If your diet consists of a high amount of carbohydrates, which means you are constantly burning sugar for energy all day, you may have a tougher time at the beginning with implementing intermittent fasting.
+Meaning, the bulk of my calories were coming from fats with a complement of protein and minimal carbs that were of the slow burning variety.

 Intermittent Fasting - A Practice For Life